15-year-old killed when Highway 6 DWI crash rips BMW in half

 "Its pretty catastrophic damage," Sgt.
 Gilbert Guien said.
 "The BMW actually split apart."

 Deputies encourage drivers to try to avoid the area.
-Both directions are closed on Highway 6, and traffic is being detoured at Keith Harrow.
+Both directions are closed on Highway 6, and traffic is being detoured at Kieth Harrow.

+🚨Highway 6 slowly opening back up after that crash this morning where deputies say a 15 year old was killed.
+You can see the wrecker moving the split BMW off the road. https://t.co/pDBmi7oARD @abc13houston pic.twitter.com/vPjbHzAyRN— T.J.
+Parker (@TJParkerABC13) June 5, 2020

 Authorities are working to figure out what exactly caused the crash.